stratis-storage/stratis-docs/content/stratis-rootfs.md

 client.
 D-Bus does not currently ship in the initramfs so the first order of business was to choose an alternate form of IPC.
 Because we require the ability to pass a file descriptor from the client to the daemon, this made Unix sockets the only reasonable transport mechanism.
-After evalutating several JSON RPC libraries with Unix socket support, we decided to write a minimal RPC interface ourselves.
+After evaluating several JSON RPC libraries with Unix socket support, we decided to write a minimal RPC interface ourselves.
 This was due to a few constraints: